samrae7/FOODit-FrontEndTest/README.md

 - A solution should show an understanding of the problems involved and make use of the tech stack to solve them.

+- We prefer code that is modular and has tests.

 ![Design overview](/design/mockups/menu_design--overview.jpg?raw=true "Design overview")